-Princeton makes every effort to make an offer of University housing to all incoming graduate students whose applications for University housing meet the April 24th deadline.
+Princeton makes every effort to make an offer of University housing to all incoming graduate students whose applications for University housing meet the April 23rd deadline.
 However, this offer is not based on a specific type, size or location.
 The ability to accommodate a request for a pet friendly unit is based on availability.
-You may opt to live at the Graduate College or in one of our apartment complexes on campus.
 If you applied for housing by the deadline, you can expect to get a contract offer by the middle of June.

 The Graduate College